project-koku/koku-data-selector/docs/azure/azure.rst

 7. Review and create Vault
 8. Click on new vault and select secrets in the blade
 9. Generate/import two new secrets
     i.
-Secret names as follows *UsernameFromVault* and *PasswordFromVault* ii.
+Secret names as follows *ClientIdFromVault* and *ClientSecretFromVault* ii.
 Giving them a secret value matching your console.redhat.com username and password respectively

 10. Click on each secret - select the version